Visual Studio 2013 Update 3 Release Notes

 With Update 3 for Team Foundation Server 2013, test plans and test suites now track change history, like other TFS work items.

-For example, you can view when test cases are added to a test suite from the All Changes tab in the History section.
+For example, you can view test cases that are added to a test suite from the All Changes tab in the History section.

 Enhanced security for test suites

-With Update 3 for Team Foundation Server, we've added a new type of permission to manage test suites security.
+With Update 3 for Team Foundation Server, we added a new type of permission to manage test suites security.
 This type of permission controls access to: